cewald/vike-boilerplate/README.md

 # @cewald/vike-boilerplate

-This template should help get you started developing with Vue 3 in Vite.
+This template should help get you started developing with Vue 3 in Vite using Vike (SSG).

 ## Recommended IDE Setup